rubys/rails-visitor-counter/README.md

 bin/rails deploy
 ```

+Note that this time you are likely to see `502 Bad Gateway`.
+That's because nginx typically starts faster than Rails and at this point this is just a demo.
+Don't worry, Rails will start in a few seconds and things will work once it starts.
+If you check the logs you will often see a similar problem where anycable go starts faster than anycable rpc, but that also corrects itself.

 Once again, gems are installed and this time at runtime multiple processes are run, including one additional process (nginx) to transparently route the websocket to anycable.
 All on a single 256MB fly machine.
 The details are mess, but you don't have to worry about them.